MarineRabbia/The_press_Watch/read_me.md

 # About the project

-The Press Watch aims to follow publication of news online about a theme or an entity in particular.
+The Press Watch aims to follow publication of news online about a theme or keywords in particular.
 It can get you quick access to :
 - medias which have published the articles
 - what is positive, what is negative in these articles
 - what is the general sentiment of this articles
-- what is said about this theme or entity in these articles
+- what is said about this theme or keywords in these articles

 1. Seek press articles online